 We seek an overall evaluation of predator impacts and predation management effectiveness in the Basin with a particular focus on piscivorous fish.
 While conducting this review, we ask that the ISAB consider aspects and gaps within all areas of predation, including avian and marine mammal predation, which may need a deeper investigation during follow-up ISAB reports.
-For this review, we ask the ISAB to consider the following questions:
+For this review, we ask the ISAB and Council-selected economists to consider the following questions: